 Our business is currently conducted through Surgery Center Holdings, Inc. and its subsidiaries.
 Surgery Center Holdings, LLC is the sole owner of the equity interests of Surgery Center Holdings, Inc. and has no other material assets.
-Immediately prior to the consummation of this offering, Surgery Partners, Inc., a Delaware corporation, will become the direct parent and sole member of Surgery Center Holdings, LLC.
+Upon the earlier to occur of (i) immediately prior to the effectiveness of the registration statement of which this prospectus forms a part and (ii) June 30, 2016, Surgery Partners, Inc., a Delaware corporation, will become the direct parent and sole member of Surgery Center Holdings, LLC.
 We refer to the existing equity owners of Surgery Center Holdings, LLC as the "Existing Owners."
 We refer to this capital structure modification, as further described below, as the "Reorganization."

-In the Reorganization, the equity interests held by the Existing Owners will be transferred to Surgery Partners, Inc. in exchange for shares of common stock of Surgery Partners, Inc. and certain rights to additional payments under a tax receivable agreement.
-In addition, the limited liability company agreement of Surgery Center Holdings, LLC will be amended and restated to, among other things, modify its capital structure to create a single new class of units, which we refer to as "Holdings Units," all of which will be held by Surgery Partners, Inc.
+In the Reorganization, all of the equity interests held by the Existing Owners will be contributed to Surgery Partners, Inc. in exchange for a certain number of shares of common stock of Surgery Partners, Inc. and certain rights to additional payments under a tax receivable agreement.
+As part of the Reorganization, certain Existing Owners holding unvested units will receive shares of common stock subject to a restricted stock agreement and will, within 30 days of the date of the Reorganization, make a Section 83(b) election in accordance with U.S. Treasury Regulations.
+In addition, we will enter into a registration rights agreement with certain of our Existing Owners, and the limited liability company agreement of Surgery Center Holdings, LLC will be amended and restated to, among other things, modify its capital structure to create a single new class of units, which we refer to as "Holdings Units," all of which will be held by Surgery Partners, Inc.

-Immediately following the consummation of this offering, after giving effect to the Reorganization, Surgery Partners, Inc. will be a holding company, and its sole material asset will be an equity interest in Surgery Center Holdings, LLC.
+After giving effect to the Reorganization, Surgery Partners, Inc. will be a holding company, and its sole material asset will be an equity interest in Surgery Center Holdings, LLC.
 As the sole managing member of Surgery Center Holdings, LLC, Surgery Partners, Inc. will operate and control all of the business and affairs of Surgery Center Holdings, LLC and, through Surgery Center Holdings, LLC and its subsidiaries, conduct our business.